nvda-es/devguides_translation/original_docs/gcaddoninternals.md

 Eventually some serious issues were resolved, and after working closely with the original add-on developer, Golden Cursor was submitted to the add-ons website for community testing, wihch resulted in positive feedback.
 Thus in January 2016, Golden Cursor became an official NVDA add-on.

 In 2017, I (Joseph Lee) announced an initiative to modernize community add-ons by making them work well under Python 3, and naturally Golden Cursor was one of those add-ons that needed modernization.
 The problem was that the community lost contact with the original developers of this add-on, thus I volunteered to modernize this add-on.
-Thus the below notes are based on old add-on releases, as well as results of modernization work done in early 2018.
+Thus the below notes are based on old add-on releases, as well as results of modernization work done throughout 2018.

 ## Add-on mechanics